cliff1976/fat/content/posts/bikerides/20210731/index.md

 draft: false
 ---

 First time out riding in 3 weeks, but we were getting plenty of exercise on foot, exploring Brussels, Essen, Berlin and Leipzig for a week.
-More about that soon on *[Ye Olde Regensblogge](https://www.regensblog.com)*, I hope.
+More about that on *[Ye Olde Regensblogge](https://www.regensblog.com/2021/08/01/omg-travel-again-finally/)*.

 Today I thought I'd like another one of those *Steckerlfisch* for lunch like on [my previous ride](../20210710/), so I planned a route through Obertrauling; but alas.
 No fish stand to be found.
 I did stop at [Khoros](https://khoros.de/) for a *Dürüm Kebap* in Burgweinting, but it's been a long time since I had one of those, and I'd forgotten how generous they are for 5€.
 For all the good the ride did me (see the [stats](#stats) below), I bet that lunch zeroed me right out again.